 “I begin my paintings through sketching.
 I make visual notes of the landscape around me, paying attention to what interests me and catches my eye, usually striking compositions or natural formations.
 I draw quickly, often from memory, letting the drawings evolve into a world of their own.
 The paintings follow from the drawings, with organic brush strokes fighting against controlled planes of paint, creating a surface that ebbs and flows, drawing your eye in and around topographical details.”

 Jane Rainey has shown work across Ireland.
-Solo shows include ‘The Ultimate Fate of the Universe’, Ards Art Centre (2017), while recent group shows include the RHA Annual Exhibition (2018), ‘Futures Series 3, Episode One’ at the RHA (2017), and ‘Headless Cities’, TULCA, Galway (2016).
+Solo shows include 'The Horizon is never still' at the Molesworth Gallery in 2019 and ‘The Ultimate Fate of the Universe’ at the Ards Art Centre (2017), while recent group shows include the Hennessy Craig Exhibition in 2022 and ‘Futures Series 3, Episode One’ at the RHA (2017), and ‘Headless Cities’, TULCA, Galway (2016).
 Recent awards include a scholarship awarded by NCAD for a Masters in Fine Art (2014), and the John and Rachel Turner Bursary Award, Ulster University (2014).
-Rainey was also shortlisted for the 2019 Merrion Plinth Award.
+Rainey was also shortlisted for the 2019 Merrion Plinth Award and 2022 Hennessy Craig Award.

 Her work is held in various private and public collections, including the OPW State Art Collection and the Mason, Hayes and Curran corporate collection.
 She also created a commission for Project Art, Chapter One, Dublin, in 2017.